 I know when I think (or even talk) pollinators, I think bees and butterflies but there are so many unnoticed beneficial pollinators.

 After the fire-pits in the backyard are nothing more than a handful of embers, and our heads are nestled on our fluffy pillows, the garden comes alive.
 In the morning, we may find evidence of the after-party that we weren’t invited to attend (how rude!).
 Unfortunately, sometimes it appears that the party got a little out of hand.
 Seedlings chomped to nubs and earwigs crashed out in the folds of the dahlia petals.
 Other than facing your nemesis, a flashlight in hand and a stroll of the garden at 10pm can tell you a lot.
 It can tell you your chomping enemies and some beneficial insects.
-I welcome spiders into my garden, they keep some of the other annoying pests in control.
+I welcome spiders into my garden, they do a great job keeping some of the other annoying pests in control!

 During the daytime, working side by side with our favorite pollinators are some pollinators that are beneficial but also are annoying.
 Wasps are decent pollinators but are jerks.
 We love our homemade insecticidal soap recipe and are liberal on using it with wasp nests.
 Our poor little Janey sees anything that flies and screams.
 Though very young, a wasp bit her three times in the face!
 Poor little girl!
 I think it was quite traumatic and she has had quite the insect-phobia since.
 By staying up on the wasp nests, we see them in the garden but they have been much less aggressive and seem to overall ignore us.